YellowSharkMT/Fabric-GitDeploy/README.md

 #Fabric-GitDeploy

-This is a WordPress-centric [Fabric](http://fabfile.org) script that contains a number of tasks to aid in the process of deploying web apps.
+This is a WordPress-centric [Fabric](http://fabfile.org) package that contains a number of tasks to aid in the process of deploying web apps.
 It should be easily modified to suit other applications besides WordPress though, as it covers several common needs: shuffling databases, pushing to & pulling from Git repositories, and synchronizing unversioned files (like uploaded assets, sitemaps, etc).

 See `fab -l` for list of tasks, and `fab -d TASKNAME` for detailed information on a task.